-Pensacola Little Theatre has been providing live theatrical events to Pensacola for nearly 80 years.
-Our organization was formed in 1926 by a group of individuals at the San Carlos Hotel.
+Pensacola Little Theatre has been providing live theatrical events to Pensacola for over 80 years.
+The Pensacola Civic Drama Players was formed in 1926 by a group of individuals at the San Carlos Hotel.
 The organization performed dramatic theatre for three years before the Great Depression.
 In 1936, after a period of “dark years,” the organization was reestablished through the Works Progress Administration (WPA), which created theatre companies across the country as part of the federal government's recovery program after the Great Depression.
-Called the Civic Drama Players in the beginning, the organization was incorporated one year later as Pensacola Little Theatre, Inc.
+The new organization was incorporated one year later as Pensacola Little Theatre, Inc.

 PLT's early performances were held in the old Chamber of Commerce auditorium and later at Pensacola High School.
 By 1949, the Board of Directors developed a plan for a home that Pensacola Little Theatre could call its own.
 In January of 1952, the first show opened in the Quonset, and our all-volunteer productions continued there through the 1970s.

 After two decades, the Quonset had deteriorated, and improvements such as a sprinkler system were prohibitively expensive.
 The construction of a new building was also out of reach, so the Board of Directors considered existing buildings.
 In 1977, the Quonset was sold, and PLT moved into the old Florida Movie House on Palafox Street.